Longridge Towers School

-Longridge Towers School is a non-selective co-educational independent day and boarding school in the parish of Horncliffe (formerly Longridge) near Berwick-upon-Tweed, Northumberland, England, for children between the ages of three and eighteen.
-It is the only independent school near the town and the only independent school in the county which educates children from reception to sixth form.
+Longridge Towers School is a non-selective co-educational private day school with some boarding provision in the parish of Horncliffe (formerly Longridge) near Berwick-upon-Tweed, Northumberland, England, for children between the ages of three and eighteen.

 School history

 The main house was built during the 1870s and was once a hotel and military barracks.
 In 1949 it became an Ursuline convent school and remained so until 1983 when the order left Northumberland.
 It was then sold to a charitable trust and named Longridge Towers School.
 It now has some two hundred and fifty pupils.
 Most children are day pupils, with a minority of boarding pupils, including international students.

 In April 2021, a teacher at the school, Richard Glenn, was sacked from his role as head of sixth form and banned from teaching throughout the country after becoming drunk, threatening and taking pupils to a strip club during a school trip to San José, Costa Rica in July 2019.